TheGoldLab/Analysis_Tardiff_Kang_Correlated/README.md

 Paths may need to be changed and processed data/model outputs generated in order to run scripts.

+Make sure files in the matlab_dependencies folder are on your matlab path.

 In addition to the supporting files included, analysis scripts/model fitting rely on the following outside dependences:

 MATLAB